Carmela A. Martino, Children's Book Author

 Writing Classes

-I have taught writing classes for both children and adults since 1998.
+I've taught writing classes for both children and adults since 1998.
 (I also occasionally teach courses in Children's Literature and Adolescent Literature.)
-I offer adult classes at the College of DuPage and the Mayslake Peabody Estate.
-For information about classes for children, see the right-hand sidebar.
+See below for a listing of classes for adults.
+For children's classes, see the right sidebar.

 Adult Writing Classes